-Our procedures included the following:
+Key audit matter How the scope of our audit addressed the key audit matter Revenue recognition The applicable accounting policies are detailed in note 1 (j) and disclos ures in note 3.
+The Group earned revenue of €8.6m (2020: €6.4m) in the year ended Our procedures included the following: 31 December 2021.
+A significant portion of the revenue generated relates to two components, Directa Plus S.p.A and Setcar S.A.
+In respect of Directa Plus S.p.A., we agreed a sample of sales in the year to sales invoices issued to customers and goods delivery notes and site acceptance sign offs to check revenue was recognised appropriately. n accordance with applicable auditing standards, revenue recognition vas presumed to be a matter giving rise to significant risk of material nisstatement in the financial statements.
+This consideration was urther heightened by the fact that there are various revenue streams, being the sale of goods and the provision of environmental services, which exist within the Group as well as the wide geographic dispersion of sales.
+In respect of Sectar S.A., we reviewed the key revenue contracts to check that the underlying performance obligations has been appropriately accounted for according to the Group's revenue recognition policy by agreeing to the confirmation of services performed from the customer.
+In respect of the sale of residual goods by Setcar S.A. we agreed a sample of sales in the year to sales invoices issued to customers and goods delivery notes to check revenue was recognised appropriately recognised both at a point in time and over time, revenue recognition represented a significant audit risk and a key focus area for our audit.
+We selected a sample of recorded sales from either side of the year- end for purposes of cut-off testing and agreed these to sales invoices

-- In respect of Directa Plus S.p.A., we agreed a sample of sales in the year to sales invoices issued to customers and goods delivery notes and site acceptance sign offs to check revenue was recognised appropriately. - In respect of Sectar S.A., we reviewed the key revenue contracts to check that the underlying performance obligations has been appropriately accounted for according to the Group's revenue recognition policy by agreeing to the confirmation of services performed from the customer. - In respect of the sale of residual goods by Setcar S.A. we agreed a sample of sales in the year to sales invoices issued to customers and goods delivery notes to check revenue was recognised appropriately. - We selected a sample of recorded sales from either side of the yearend for purposes of cut-off testing and agreed these to sales invoices, transport and delivery documents, site acceptance sign off and customer confirmation of service completed, as applicable, to check that sales were recognised in the correct period.
+• We selected a sample of recorded sales from either side of the yearend for purposes of cut-off testing and agreed these to sales invoices, transport and delivery documents, site acceptance sign off and customer confirmation of service completed, as applicable, to check that sales were recognised in the correct period.
 Contract terms were reviewed to determine whether the point in time sales made around the year end should be recognised at the port of departure or port of arrival.